g5search/opex-runbook/docs/testing/smoke-testing.md

 # Smoke Testing

-### Description: Smoke Testing is completed directly after a release to production to reveal potential issues/failures introduced by the release candidate that could potentially warrant a roll-back or subsequent hot-fix/patch release to resolve.
+#### Smoke Testing is completed directly after a release to production to reveal potential issues/failures introduced by the release candidate that could potentially warrant a roll-back or subsequent hot-fix/patch release to resolve.

 ---
 ## Smoke Testing Testing Template: